I-am-Rudi/WritersCrucible/README.md

 3.  **Write!**
     * Open a file of a tracked type.
-    * As you type, you will see your character count increase in the status bar.
+    * As you type, use Copilot completions, or write manually, you will see your character count increase in the status bar.

 4.  **View Statistics:**
     * **For Visual Charts:** Run `Writer's Crucible: Visualize Project Statistics` from the Command Palette.
 A new tab will open with charts of your progress.